 If the engine stops or will not start, if the power steering stops working (if equipped), or if you experience other electrical failures, a fuse may need replacement.
 Locate and correct any short circuits that may have caused the blown fuse, then replace the fuse.
-The fuse/relay center 1 is located near the driver's left knee area.
+The fuse/relay center 1 is located below and to the left of the steering wheel.
+The fuse for the engine cooling fan is an external fuse in a holder on top of the fuse box.